 Well, we didn’t say that it would just be human cell lines, did we?

-Chinese hamster ovary cells (CHOs) are clearly ovary-derived cells, but this time, we are talking mammalian cells.
+CHO, or Chinese hamster ovary cells, are clearly ovary-derived cells, but this time, we are talking about mammalian cells.
 Similarly to Sf9 cells, they can exist both as adherent or suspension cells in culture.
-CHO cells are used in various applications such as recombinant protein production (3) and studies of the epidermal growth factor receptor (4).
+CHO cells are used in many biological, medical, and pharmaceutical research applications, including recombinant protein production , and studies of the epidermal growth factor receptor.

 Some may consider it cheating to use a cell line collection instead of a single cell line.
-But depending on your favorite object of study, you may end up using a collection such as those from the NCI-60 NCI-60 Human Tumor Cell Lines Screen (5).
+But depending on your research area, you may use a collection such as those from the NCI-60 Human Tumor Cell Lines Screen.

-Alternatively, you might be interested in working with Jurkat or HL-60 (white blood cells), MCF-7 (breast cancer), Saos-2 cells (bone cancer), PC3 (prostate cancer) or many others.
+Alternatively, you might be interested in working with Jurkat or HL-60 (white blood cells), MCF-7 (breast cancer), Saos-2 cells (bone cancer), PC3 (prostate cancer), HepG2 (Liver cancer), or many others.

 Let’s move on to the top unquestionable leaders of our cell lines hit parade.

-And now for the undisputed leader of them all, the first immortal human cell line established in 1951.
-Drumroll, please….
+And now for the undisputed leader of them all, the first immortal human cell line, established in 1951.

-What cell lines would you have in a Top 5 hit parade?
-Get in touch with us by writing in the comments section!
+What commonly used cell lines would you put in a Top 5 hit parade?
+Let us know in the comments section below.

 Not seen your favorite cell line here?
-Find out about other cell lines in these related articles:
+Want to know how to get hold of a cell line or even generate one?
+Find out more in these related articles: